seejessicacode/seejessicacode.github.io/_posts/2014-02-04-Jekyll-Fails-to-Find-Closing-Tags-in-Markup.markdown

 ---
 layout: post
 title:  "Jekyll Fails to Find Closing Tags in Markup"
-date:   2014-01-29
+date:   2014-02-04
 tags:
 - Jekyll
 - Jekyll v1.4.3
 ---

 As I was adding RSS feed to this blog, I ran into some trouble.
-Although the my efforts were successful on both master and development branches, they were limited to my local machine.
+Although the my efforts were successful on both master and development branches, my success was limited to my local machine.
 When I tried to push my changes to GitHub, I received the following build error:

 <pre>The file `_posts/2013-09-07-Jekyll-can-be-tricky-business.markdown` contains markdown errors</pre>

-Not only could I not reproduce this error locally, but the post in question was published with no issue successfully with no changes to it since!
+Not only couldn't I reproduce this error locally, but the post in question was published successfully without issue or changes to it since it was published!
 Since I couldn't reproduce this error locally, I could not get a stack trace.
 Even rolling back my changes didn't get rid of this error, so after reading [GitHub's support documentation][github-jekyll] with no help, I contacted
 GitHub support to request a stack trace.